CalebC44/github-portfolio/index.md

 - Tools Used: Python, VirusTotal, Shodan, APIs, nslookup, whois.

-- Result/Outcome: I learned how to integrate bash commands, APIs and JSON formating into Python.
+- Result/Outcome: I learned how to integrate bash commands, APIs, and JSON formatting into Python.

 ---